acquia/blt/readme/ci.md

          blt ci:travis:init

-1. Generate an SSH key locally for Travis / Build use. (e.g.)
+1. Generate an SSH key locally that will allow Travis to authenticate to Acquia Cloud:

          cd ~/.ssh
          ssh-keygen -t rsa -b 4096